Matty-El/urban-attiva/README.md

 ### Deployment on Heroku

-1. Log in to [Heroku.com](https://id.heroku.com/login) or create an account.
+1. Log in to [Heroku.com](https://id.heroku.com/) or create an account.
 2. On your personal dashboard click the 'New' button on the top-right of the screen.
-3. Enter your app name.
+3. Enter your app name using hyphens instead of spaces or underscores.
 4. Select the region closest to you and click 'Create app'.
-5. Install 'dj_database_url' and 'psycopg2' via the CLI using pip3 install
+5. Provision a new Postgres database.

+-   Navigate to the 'Resources' tab
+-   Search for Postgres in 'Add-ons'
+-   Choose the plan type and click 'Provision'

+6. Using pip3 install dj_database_url and psycopg2-binary via your IDE CLI

 -   pip3 install dj_database_url
--   pip3 install psycopg2
+-   pip3 install psycopg2-binary
-6. Log in to Heroku via the CLI using your Heroku credentials
--   'heroku login -i'
+-   freeze your requirements

+7. Navigate to your settings.py file and import dj_database_url.
+Comment out the default DATABASES configuration and replace the default database with a call to dj_database_url.parse and provide the Heroku database URL, which can be found in your Heroku app config variables in the settings tab.

-7. Run migration on the Heroku Postgres
+8. Run migrations to the Heroku Postgres database.

--   'heroku run python manage.py migrate'
+-   python3 manage.py migrate

+9. If you used fixtures to load your product data these can now be loaded to the Postgres database.

+-   python3 manage.py loaddata 'name of relevant fixtures file' - repeat for each file and ensure they are loaded in the correct order based on dependencies.

+Alternatively you can download your data from your local mysql database:

+-   Ensure your manage.py file is connected to your mysql database
+-   Backup your current database and load it into a db.json file using the following command:

+        python3 manage.py dumpdata --exclude auth.permission --exclude contenttypes > db.json

+-   Connect your manage.py file to your postgres database
+-   Load your data from the db.json file into postgres using the following command:

+        python3 manage.py loaddata db.json

-8. Create a new super user for this deployed version
+10. Create a super user for the deployed version.

--   'heroku python manage.py migrate'
+-   python3 manage.py createsuperuser

+11. Remove the Heroku database configuration from your settings.py file and uncomment the original so that your Postgres database URL is not in your version control.
+12. Add an if statement to connect to the Postgress database if DATABASE_URL is in os.environ else connect to local database.
-9. Install 'gunicorn' and then freeze to your requirments.txt
+13. Install gunicorn and freeze to your requirments file.
-10. Create the 'Procfile' and add the following:
+14. Create the Procfile and add the following to the file:

 -   web: gunicorn `your-app-name`.wsgi:application

+15. Log in to Heroku via the CLI:

+-   heroku login -i and enter your Heroku credentials

-11. Disable Heroku from collecting static files -
+16. Disable Heroku from collecting static files:

--   'heroku config:set DISABLE_COLLECTSTATIC=1 --app `app-name`
+-   heroku config:set DISABLE_COLLECTSTATIC=1 --app `app-name`

 or enter key DISABLE_COLLECTSTATIC and value 1 in your Heroku app settings config vars

-12. Add the host name to your settings.py file, under ALLOWED_HOSTS
+17. Add the host name to your settings.py file:

 -   ALLOWED_HOSTS = ['`app-name`.herokuapp.com', 'localhost']

+18. Navigate to the Deploy tab.

+19. Add, commit and push your changes in your CLI and to deploy to Heroku:

+-   git push heroku main

+20. Connect your GitHub repository - select the Deploy tab and for deployment method select 'Connect to GitHub'.
+Connect your GitHub repository.
+22. Enable automatic deploys.
+23. Generate a new django secret key and enter this in your app settings config vars.
+24. Go to settings.py and change the SECRET_KEY to be sourced from os.evniron.get('SECRET_KEY', '')
+25. Set DEBUG = 'DEVELOPMENT' in os.environ
+26. Add, commit and push your changes.
+27. Your app can now be opened via the Heroku dashboard by clicking the 'Open app' button.
+The app is now deployed without static files.

+** TO MOVE **

-13. To set the environment variables open the Heroku app settings tab and select 'Reveal Config Vars'
+18. Set the environment variables in your Heroku app settings tab - select Reveal Config Vars:

-14. Add the following variable keys and the values that have been included in your django app settings file:
+Add the keys and the values that have been included in your django app settings file:
-    - AWS_ACCESS_KEY_ID
-    - AWS_SECRET_ACCESS_KEY
-    - DATABASE_URL

     - DISABLE_COLLECT_STATIC = 1
     - EMAIL_HOST_PASS
     - EMAIL_HOST_USER